doums/baru/README.md

 * customizable format output
 * configuration in YAML

-All the info is read direclty from the kernel files (`/sys`, `/proc`).
-Except audio and network modules which use libraries.\
+All the info is read directly from the kernel files (`/sys`, `/proc`).
+Except audio and network modules which use C libraries.\
+There is no memory leak over time.
 All modules are threaded.
 Thanks to this design (as well Rust and C), baru is lightweight and efficient.
-It can run at a refresh rate of 60 "fps" with a minimal processor footprint.
+It can run at high refresh rate with a minimal processor footprint.

 The audio module communicates with the [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) server through the [client API](https://freedesktop.org/software/pulseaudio/doxygen/) to retrieve its data.\
 Wireless and wired modules use the netlink interface with the help of [libnl](https://www.infradead.org/~tgr/libnl/) to talk directly to kernel and retrieve their data.\